Corporate Law and Commercial Vehicles

 There are two types of partnerships: a General Business Partnership and a Limited Business Partnership.
 A General Business Partnership is a partnership whose partners engage in business activity on behalf of the partnership and are jointly and severally liable for its obligations with all their assets.
 A Limited Business Partnership is a partnership in which there are one or several limited partners, who do not participate in the partnership’s business and who bear the risk of losses connected with the partnership’s activities only to the extent of their contributions.

 Any legal entity established in Uzbekistan is subject to the state registration.

 Non-corporate forms of commercial vehicles include (i) a representative office of a foreign commercial legal entity or (ii) permanent establishment of a foreign commercial legal entity.

 A representative office of a foreign legal entity is a vehicle, which could not engage in a commercial activity.
-The representative office and its foreign personal personnel are subject to accreditation with the State Committee of Uzbekistan on Investments.
+The representative office and its foreign personal personnel are subject to accreditation with the Ministry of Investments and Foreign Trade.
 Tax reporting of the representative office is performed by way of filing annual declaration.

 According to the Uzbekistan legislation “permanent establishment” of the non-resident company for the tax purposes shall be understood as a place of commercial activity of the non-resident company in Uzbekistan or a representation thereof in Uzbekistan, either through a legal entity or an individual, irrespective of the fact if such representation leads to payment of Uzbekistan taxes or not.
 The permanent establishment is subject to registration with the Uzbekistan tax authorities.
 The permanent establishment shall occur automatically irrespective of the intention of the representative or the represented (parent) legal entity.
 From the beginning of 2007 the right to open bank accounts in Uzbekistan was granted to the permanent establishments.